MS-RNN: A Flexible Multi-Scale Framework for Spatiotemporal Predictive Learning: MS-RNN

 and the forward outputs memory usage

-For the scale-variant RNN model (Fig.~\ref{fig::ms-rnn}), max pooling, bilinear interpolation, and skip connections (``+") do not introduce extra parameters, and model parameters memory is independent of scale.
-Thus, the model parameters memory of MS-RNN $\mathcal{M}_{par}^1$ $=$ $\mathcal{M}_{par}^0$.
-In fact, the pooling layer and the upsampling layer also have forward and backward outputs memory~\cite{gao2020estimating}.
-However, MS-RNN only uses a few sampling operations, which can be ignored.
+For the scale-variant RNN model (Fig.~\ref{fig:ms-rnn::ms-rnn}), max pooling, bilinear interpolation, and skip connections (``+'') do not introduce extra parameters, and model parameters memory is independent of scale.
+Thus, the model parameters memory of MS-RNN $\mathcal{M}_{\mathrm{par}}^1$ is equal to $\mathcal{M}_{\mathrm{par}}^0$.
+Although skip connections (``+'') do not have output memory~\cite{sohoni2019low} while the pooling layer and the upsampling layer have forward and backward outputs memory~\cite{gao2020estimating}, MS-RNN only uses a few sampling operations, which can be ignored.
 If $N$ is odd, the forward outputs memory usage

 and if $N$ is even, we have